 Investments in marketable equity securities with readily determinable fair values are measured at fair value.
+Cash held by in investment brokerage accounts until suitable investments are purchased are classified as investments.

 Note 2 Summary of Significant Accounting Policies (continued)

 Refundable Advances